 For more running routes, see the Route List.
 And if you're interested in an essay on what makes Berlin so special, take a look at this Ode to Berlin, written in the transition days after the Wall came down.

 If you're staying in central Berlin, there is a great stretch of green parkland just waiting for your running shoes to hit the ground.
-The Tiergarten (deer-park), a former royal hunting grounds, forms a varied greenland in the heart of the city, and touches on scenic buildings on every side: Bellevue Palace (German President's residence), the Congress Hall, the Kanzleramt (Chancellor's Office), Bundestag, Brandenburg Gate, Soviet War Memorial, Potsdamer Platz, the zoo, etc. And standing in the middle of the park is the impressive Siegessäule (victory column), a golden statue of winged-victory atop a column.
+The Tiergarten (deer-park), a former royal hunting grounds, forms a varied green parkland in the heart of the city, and touches on scenic buildings on every side: Bellevue Palace (German President's residence), the Congress Hall, the Kanzleramt (Chancellor's Office), Bundestag, Brandenburg Gate, Soviet War Memorial, Potsdamer Platz, the zoo, etc. And standing in the middle of the park is the impressive Siegessäule (victory column), a golden statue of winged-victory atop a column.

 |Breitscheidplatz and Memorial Church, photo by Stephan Jörgensen|

 This is a route that I often took in the years before the reunification of Germany, when Berlin was still divided by a wall.
 I sometimes worked in West Berlin, and the Tiergarten belonged to the western part of the city.
-The Berlin Wall ran right along the east edge of the park, separating it with the traditional center of town in East Berlin.
+The Berlin Wall ran right along the east edge of the park, separating it from the traditional center of town in East Berlin.

 |Typical Tiergarten, photo by Dimitri Karagiorgos|